-Objective Actual at 30 June 2015 % Number % Number of women employed in the whole organisation 40 26 42 Number of women in management positions 30 6 18 Number of women in senior executive positions 20 - - Number of women on the Board 20 - -
+Objective Actual at 30 ) June 2016 % Number % Number of women employed in the whole organisation 40 25 35 Number of women in management positions 30 6 17 Number of women in senior executive positions 20 - - Number of women on the Board 20 1 17

 Senior executive positions are those that report directly to the Managing Director.
+While there are no women in senior executive positions at present, opportunities are provided for women to be appointed to such positions.
 Responsibility for diversity has been included in the Board charter, the Nomination Committee charter (Board diversity) and the Human Resources & Remuneration committee charter (diversity at all levels of the company below Board level).